Gospel: Mark 12:38-44

 Sometimes we need to look at the world through different eyes.
 The poor give us this chance.
 Instead of looking at the rich and famous, we look at those less fortunate.

 But the poor give us another chance to look at the world in a new way.
-Instead of looking down in pity, they give us to chance to look at a world where material goods are not as important, where sharing one's daily bread is a norm, not an exception.
+Instead of looking down in pity, they give us a chance to look at a world where material goods are not as important, where sharing one's daily bread is a norm, not an exception.
 The story of the poor widow's offering gives us this opportunity.
 And it provides the challenge to shake off any pretense money and comfort may bring.

 Popular Translation

 38 As Jesus taught the people in the Temple, he said, "Look out for the scribes!
 They like to walk around in fancy clothes and have people greet them on the street.
 39 They like to sit up front, facing the people when they are worshiping God.
 And they like to sit right next to the host at fancy dinners, so everyone can see them.
 40 They destroy the lives of poor widows, while they puff themselves up saying long prayers.
-God will give a harsher judgement to these men!"
+God will give a harsher judgment to these men!"

 41 Jesus sat near one of the collection boxes for the Temple.
 And he was watching how everyone threw their coins into the box.
 Taking their time, many rich people threw in coin after coin after coin.
 42 Then, a poor widow came and threw in two coins that weren't worth very much.
 43 At that, Jesus called his followers together.
 "Hey, everyone!
 Listen!"
 Jesus said.
 "That poor widow put in more than everyone else put together!
 44 For everyone else put in money that they didn't need to live on.
-But this woman threw in all everything she had, even the money she desperately need for food."
+But this woman threw in all everything she had, even the money she desperately needed for food."

 Literal Translation